elastic/rally/docs/race.rst

 Running Races
 =============

 A "race" in Rally is the execution of a benchmarking experiment.
-You can use different benchmarks (which we call "tracks") for your experiments.
+You can use different data sets (which we call :doc:`tracks </track>`) for your benchmarks.

 List Tracks
 -----------